During a recent all in the family design consultation the question how would mom approach decorating rental property was asked and answered.

 He has clear and concise idea of what he wants on the education front, but questions his decorative decisions on the latter.

-I’m considering printing up a couple of custom stickers that declare “My son and my money and my furniture, home furnishings, and home decor accessories go to LSU.”
+I’m considering replacing my LSU Mom bumper sticker with a custom sticker stating “My son and my money and my furniture, home furnishings, and home decor accessories go to LSU.”

 It’s important when decorating rental property to be fully aware of the rules and limitations regarding changes to the existing decor, but to also keep a personal stamp of style in mind.

-We both agree the 14′ X 13′ bedroom is better equipped to do Hyper Blue decorative justice as a focal point color.
+We both agree the 14′ X 13′ bedroom is better equipped to do a core color decorative justice as a focal point color.